Kurogi-Lab/CAN2/README.md

 # CAN2
-Modified 2023/6/14 by Shuichi Kurogi (kurogi.shuichi172@mail.kyutech.jp)
+Modified at 2023/6/21 by Shuichi Kurogi (kurogi.shuichi172@mail.kyutech.jp)
 <hr>

 ## Introduction